profsmith89/ctps/_sources/chap02.md

 But how do we know that the double quote sits at index 12 in this current string object?
 All that the `in` operator told us was that a double-quote character existed in `the_line`.

+## For-loops

-**For loops.** Programmers ask this type of question often enough that the developers of Python made it easy to answer.
+Programmers ask this type of question often enough that the developers of Python made it easy to answer.
 But I'm going to divert us for a moment to talk about how, for example, a beginning programmer would solve this problem in a programming language like C. This will introduce to you the other major looping construct in Python (and many other languages): the *for-loop*.
 More importantly, this introduction will help you to understand what takes place behind the scenes in the Python abstraction that we will eventually use.

 ```{margin} Fun!
 Here is [a fun article](https://www.wired.com/story/why-you-hate-media-technically-speaking/) on the difference between dialogue and dialog.